crf8472/libarcstk/BUILD.md

 - The pkg-config configuration file ``libarcstk.pc`` in the default pkgconfig location (e.g. ``/usr/local/lib/pkgconfig``).

-The default installation prefix can be changed by passing the actual prefix to cmake.
+Remember that the default installation prefix can be changed by passing the actual prefix to cmake.
 This is achieved by using the switch ``-DCMAKE_INSTALL_PREFIX=/path/to/install/dir`` in the configure step.
 See [Configure switches](#configure-switches) for more configuration options.